 - After shifting to America , my friend’s cousin is playing in golds.

-- Once a company goes in debt, it is hard to sustain it.
+- Once a company goes into debt, it is hard to sustain it.

-- A subsidization is being offered by government of India to the small scale industries.
+- Subsidisation is being offered by the government of India to the small scale industries.

-- Several years ago , india had no currency but traded by barter exchange.
+- In pre modern ages , people had no currency but traded by barter exchange.

-- After the breakdown of the company , my friend started from the scratch to build his own empire.
+- After the breakdown of the company, my friend started from scratch to build his business.

 - The cost of a beach facing house is very high.

-- The expense of the institute was more than its earnings hence it collapsed.
+- The expenses of the institute were more than its earnings hence it collapsed.

-- No benefits were provided by the government to the poor during their crisis.
+- No benefits were provided by the government to the poor during the crisis.

-- The amount of donations was collected by the manager of NGO.
+- The donations were collected by the manager of NGO.

 - Flipkart invested its money into a new company named Myntra.

-Usurer – someone who lends money at excessive rates of interest.
+Usurer – A person who lends money to people at unfairly high rates of interest.

-Venture capital – wealth available for the investment in new or speculative enterprises.
+- Wealth available for investment in new or speculative enterprises.